mivano/mindbyte.nl/_posts/2017-08-05-Kubernetes-on-Azure.md

 Make sure you install the Azure command line interface.
 Version 2 is the current one which allows you to use the *az* command.

-The instruction depends on the type of operating system, but all the steps are outlined in the https://docs.microsoft.com/en-us/cli/azure/install-azure-cli[Microsoft documentation].
+The instruction depends on the type of operating system, but all the steps are outlined in the [Microsoft documentation](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli).

-I'm using Windows here, so I could just https://aka.ms/InstallAzureCliWindows[download] the MSI directly.
+I'm using Windows here, so I could just [download](https://aka.ms/InstallAzureCliWindows) the MSI directly.
 Follow the setup and when done, open a PowerShell box and type

 ```powershell
 az